averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.tables.out.of.scope.size` - Specifies the initial size of the memory structure that stores information about ID of tables that do not need to be processed.
 Default - 1024

+`a2.transactions.in.process.size` - Specifies the initial size of the memory structure that stores information about currently processed transactions.
+Default - 1024